 - DON’T use alkaline cleaners.
 Check to see if the cleanser is formulated for natural stone.

 - DO clean countertops with soap and water.
 You can also use an approved stone cleaner.

-- DON’T be afraid to use your countertops normally.
+- DON’T be afraid to use your countertops usually.
 Just be careful about the things that could harm them.